 - If you take insulin or other medication for diabetes, you may need to change the dose before your liver biopsy.
 Ask the doctor who prescribes your diabetes medication what you should do the morning of your procedure.

 - Stop taking nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil®, Motrin®) or naproxen (Aleve®) 7 days before your liver biopsy.
 If you’re having pain or discomfort, take acetaminophen (Tylenol®) instead.
 Don’t take more acetaminophen than directed on the label or by your doctor.
-For more information, read our resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).
-You can search for this resource on our website, www.mskcc.org/pe, or you can ask your nurse.
+For more information, read the resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs)

 - Stop taking any herbal remedies and supplements (such as fish oil, vitamin E, and ginkgo biloba) 7 days before your procedure.
-For more information, read our resource Herbal Remedies and Cancer Treatment.
-You can search for this resource on our website, or you can ask your nurse.
+For more information, read the resource Herbal Remedies and Cancer Treatment

 If you have an automatic implantable cardioverter-defibrillator (AICD), you will need to get a clearance letter from your cardiologist before your procedure.